scarlatti/roseingrave/README.md

 ]
 ```

-Pieces with repeated names will be treated as a single piece with the
+Pieces with repeated names will be treated as a single piece with the first link
-combination of all their sources.
-All sources will be saved, regardless of
+found and the combination of all their sources.
+Sources with repeated names will
-repeated names or links.
+have the max bar count of the given bar counts.
+Sheets will be created with the
+order of the sources preserved.

 ### `"volunteers"`